dishig/MACL-College-Projects/README.md

 # MACL-College-Projects
-Projects from Master's in Computational Linguistics
+Project Reports from Master's in Computational Linguistics